-In February 2019, the Saudi Arabia Venture Capital and Private Equity Association (“SAVCPEA”) was established by a resolution issued by the Council of Ministers.
+In February 2019, the Saudi Arabia Venture Capital and Private Equity Association (SAVCPEA) was established by a resolution issued by the Council of Ministers.
 The aim of this body is to promote the private equity industry and facilitate links between innovative, high-growth businesses and venture capital and private equity companies.
-Its establishment emphasises the importance of private equity transactions in the Kingdom of Saudi Arabia.
+Its establishment emphasizes the importance of private equity transactions in the Kingdom of Saudi Arabia.

 A number of private equity investment funds have been offered to local investors through private placement offers.
 They cover a wide range of sectors in the market, such as healthcare and energy.
-Funds in Saudi Arabia are regulated by the Capital Market Authority (“CMA”) and require a fund manager that is a Saudi joint stock company authorised by the CMA to conduct securities managing activities in the Kingdom of Saudi Arabia.
+Funds in Saudi Arabia are regulated by the CMA and require a fund manager that is a Saudi joint stock company authorized by the CMA to conduct securities managing activities in the Kingdom of Saudi Arabia.
 The fund is constituted as a contract between the unitholders and the fund manager.

 Outside of the funds arena, private equity transactions are usually structured as a direct acquisition of shares in a Saudi company.
-For a foreign investor, the target company must be either a limited liability company (a relatively informal structure that may, but need not, have a board of directors rather than a single manager) or a joint stock company (an entity more like a typical company in a common law jurisdiction with formal separation between a board or directors and shareholders and governance provisions that are prescribed by law).
+For a foreign investor, the target company must be either a limited liability company (a relatively informal structure that may, but need not, have a board of directors rather than a single manager) or a joint stock company (an entity more like a typical company in a common law jurisdiction with formal separation between a board of directors and a general assembly of shareholders as well as certain governance provisions prescribed by law).

 Private equity transactions to acquire Saudi-listed companies have been rare, historically.
 For foreign investors, this is attributed to the regulatory restrictions on foreign ownership of quoted companies.
 Foreign takeovers, for example, have only recently been permitted by “strategic investors” approved by the CMA, and such investors are subject to a two year lock-in period during which the investor cannot sell their shares.
 In all other cases, foreign shareholders are each limited to a 10% stake in any company listed on the Tadawul, with a total cap of 49% for all foreign investors in any category.